climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 ### Pearson correlation

-Pearson correlation was used to analyse the correlation between month medians.
+Pearson correlation [Rodgers e Nicewander 1988] was used to analyse the correlation between month medians.
 The level of significance was 5%.
 This analysis is available at:

 - [TR 02/2021](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_02_2021_Correlations_between_circulatory_hospitalizations_and_climatic_variables.ipynb): Pearson correlation between climatic variables and hospitalizations